 - Cost per Result < €5.00 – this is the key condition.
 This is what essentially will help drive down your overall cost per conversion so that your budget is focused more on getting conversions at a more cost efficient rate.

-There you have it – 3 easy tips for improving your Facebook conversion ads!
+So there you have it – 3 easy tips for improving your Facebook conversion ads!